ocelot-cloud/ocelot-cloud/CONTRIBUTING.md

 - **Build on Docker**: Without any installations other than Docker, the entire project can be built from scratch and installed as described in the README.
 This gives users the ability to build their own Ocelot-Cloud images from source code if they prefer not to use the Ocelot-Cloud images uploaded to DockerHub.
 - The **ci-runner** component is a tool written in Go that is capable of performing many CI operations such as build, test, deploy, and specifically provides very fine-grained access to the test suite according to your development needs.
 - **Easy Tools**: Vue.js and Cypress are intuitive tools for web development and writing acceptance tests.
 Both technologies are configured to use Typescript because of its type safety.
-The backend and CI runner language Go was chosen mainly for its simplicity and efficiency.
+The backend and ci-runner language is Go, which is easy to learn and, in our opinion, pleasant to develop because of its lean design, and its executables have low resource requirements.
-- The **CI pipelines**, or **Actions** in GitHub parlance, are enabled by the ci-runner and automatically execute the test suite for new commits pushed to GitHub.
+- The **CI pipelines**, or "Actions" in GitHub parlance, are enabled by the ci-runner and automatically execute the test suite for new commits pushed to GitHub.
 This enforces frequent quality assurance and early feedback for developers.

 **Installation Requirements**